What Your Website Can Be

 Google is like the web’s own kindly, wealthy aunt.
 For web building, their Calendar, Picassa, YouTube, Google Docs (like Word), and Google Docs (Like Excel) Survey Form are incredibly easy to use and embed in any website.

-We’ve been using HostMonster for hosting our site and many of our clients’ sites.
+We’ve been using HostMonster for hosting our website and many of our clients’ websites.
 They’re cheap, have pretty consistent up–time, and have good customer service.
 HostPeek offers an interesting comparison.
 Note: We like Hostmonster so much, we created an affiliate relationship with them so we can get a commission on the clients we bring them.

 GoDaddy's strength is they’re really set up to help non–technical people handle their various needs.
 They’re not the very best value, but their excellent service makes up for it.